What: HomeAdvisor helps you find jobs as a handyman, electrician, plumber, general contractor, landscaper and other building-related trades

 Where: Nationwide

-On the surface, it seems like a reasonable idea.
-You pay $350 annually for a “pro” subscription to list your services on the site, which brags that it has 500,000 service requests per month and some 164,000 professionals in its network.
+And, on the surface, it seems like a reasonable idea.
+You join the site’s “pro network” to for about $350 annually to list your services on the site, which brags that it has 500,000 service requests per month and some 164,000 professionals in its network.
 The site then sends you leads for jobs that match the type of work that you do.

 In addition, when you sign up for HomeAdvisor, you’re giving them permission to hound you — even if you’re on the Do Not Call registry or have asked them not to contact you in the past — to market to you, in addition to contacting you about leads.